hadar88/Project/data/scripts/Important/manual.md

 # `menusIdToName.py`

-This script reates a dictionary with the same structure as `menusById`, but with the food names instead of the food ids [View Script](./menusIdToName.py)
+This script creates a dictionary with the same structure as `menusById`, but with the food names instead of the food ids [View Script](./menusIdToName.py)